5180 Department of Social Services

 - Disaster Relief

-The objectives of this program are to provide temporary financial assistance to eligible needy and dependent persons to enable achievement of self-sufficiency or to provide safe living environments for vulnerable adults and children, and to monitor, administer, and improve the quality of all welfare services.
+The objectives of these programs are to provide temporary financial assistance to eligible needy and dependent persons to enable achievement of self-sufficiency or to provide safe living environments for vulnerable adults and children, and to monitor, administer, and improve the quality of all welfare services.

 4270010 - CalWORKs:

 The CalWORKs program is California's version of the federal Temporary Assistance for Needy Families program.
 CalWORKs is California's largest cash aid program for children and families and is designed to provide temporary assistance to meet basic needs, such as shelter, food, and clothing, in times of crisis, while encouraging personal responsibility.
 CalWORKs includes specific welfare-to-work requirements and provides supportive services, such as child care, to enable an individual to meet these requirements.
 Child care services currently are provided through a three-stage system to current and former CalWORKs recipients with children through the age of 10 (or up to 12 under certain conditions).
-Stage One is administered by the Department of Social Services, and the Department of Education administers Stages Two and Three.
-Parents have the right to choose child care among center-based, family child care home, or license-exempt providers.
+Stage One is administered by the Department of Social Services.
+Stages Two and Three are administered by the Department of Education.
+Parents have the right to choose child care among center-based, family child care homes, or license-exempt providers.
 CalWORKs families are then able to meet both goals of moving from welfare into the work force and engaging children in child care and development services.

 4270019 - Other Assistance Payments:

-The Foster Care program provides support payments to relatives, foster family homes, foster family agencies or group homes for children who have been removed from the custody of a parent or guardian as a result of a judicial order or voluntary placement agreement due to findings of abuse, neglect or exploitation.
+The Foster Care program provides assistance payments to relatives, foster family homes, foster family agencies, short term residential treatment centers or group homes for children who have been removed from the custody of a parent or guardian as a result of a judicial order or voluntary placement agreement due to findings of abuse, neglect or exploitation.
 This program is administered by the counties in accordance with regulations, standards, and procedures set by the Department of Social Services as authorized by federal and state law.
 The Kinship Guardianship Assistance Program provides support payments to relative guardians of children who were previously in the foster care system.

-The Trafficking and Crime Victims Assistance Program provides cash aid and social services to noncitizen victims of human trafficking, domestic violence and other serious crimes who meet the income and eligibility requirements.
-Benefits are available for a maximum period of eight months for adults without children and up to 48 months for families.
+- The Trafficking and Crime Victims Assistance Program provides cash aid and social services to noncitizen victims of human trafficking, domestic violence and other serious crimes who meet the income and eligibility requirements.
+Benefits are available for a maximum period of eight months for adults without children and up to 48 months for families (under CalWORKs).

-The CalFresh Program, formerly known as the Food Stamp Program and federally referred to as the Supplemental Nutrition Assistance Program (SNAP), provides for improved levels of nutrition among eligible low-income households by offering them a benefit amount, posted to a debit card, for the purpose of purchasing food.
-The cost of CalFresh benefits is borne entirely by the United States Department of Agriculture (USDA).
+The CalFresh Program, formerly known as the Food Stamp Program and federally referred to as the Supplemental Nutrition Assistance Program (SNAP), provides improved levels of nutrition among eligible low-income households by offering them a benefit amount, posted to a debit card, for the purpose of purchasing food.
+The cost of CalFresh benefits is provided by the United States Department of Agriculture (USDA) for populations eligible to receive federal benefits.
+Legal immigrants who meet SNAP eligibility criteria but are ineligible for federal benefits due to their immigration status are served under the state-funded program known as the California Food Assistance Program.
 The CalFresh Employment and Training Program requires certain non-assistance CalFresh recipients to participate in employment and training activities.

 4270028 - Supplemental Security Income/State Supplementary Payment Program:

-The federal Supplemental Security Income (SSI) program provides cash grant assistance to aged, blind, or disabled persons who meet the program's income and resource requirements.
+The federal Supplemental Security Income (SSI) program is a cash assistance program for low income aged, blind, or disabled persons who meet the program's income and resource requirements.
 California supplements the federal SSI payment with a State Supplementary Payment (SSP).
-The SSI/SSP program is administered by the Federal Social Security Administration which determines eligibility, computes grants, and disburses the combined monthly payment to recipients.
+The SSI/SSP program is administered by the Federal Social Security Administration who determines eligibility, computes grants, and disburses the combined monthly payment to recipients.

 4270037 - County Administration and Automation Projects: